Chicken braised in red wine and aromatics, topped with bacon, onions and mushrooms, coq au vin is classic French comfort food.

 Don’t you just love that name, Coq Au Vin?
 I’ve had this dish many times, including at some very nice French restaurants.
 It’s always a little different in preparation but always so good.
 When I set out to make it at home several years ago, I tried a recipe from Anne Willan, a French cooking authority.
 I’ve never tried any other recipe, this is the one for me.
 Although, I’m sure Julia Child’s is very good, too!

-The chicken is marinated overnight in red wine and aromatics.
-The next day, the chicken is braised with bacon and the wine marinade, some garlic and shallots, and chicken stock.
-It is then finished off with caramelized pearl onions and mushrooms.
+Coq au vin is a French dish that essentially is chicken cooked in wine, literally “rooster in wine”.
+Chicken is marinated overnight in red wine and aromatics, and the next day, is braised with bacon and the wine marinade, some garlic and shallots, and chicken stock.
+It’s then finished off with caramelized pearl onions and mushrooms.
 The sauce?
 I can’t even.
-Meathead and Picky Eater were in heaven.

 Coq Au Vin